greg-raven/Uncommon-Sense/_drafts/all.md

 Every State is known by the rights it maintains.
 Harold J. Laski

-The one thing that doesn’t abide by majority rule is a person’s conscience.
+The one thing that doesn't abide by majority rule is a person's conscience.
 Harper Lee

-The problem is, of course, that not only is economics bankrupt but it has always been nothing more than politics in disguise … economics is a form of brain damage.
+The problem is, of course, that not only is economics bankrupt but it has always been nothing more than politics in disguise ... economics is a form of brain damage.
 Hazel Henderson

-Any formal attack on ignorance is bound to fail because the masses are always ready to defend their most precious possession — their ignorance. — Hendrik van Loon
+Any formal attack on ignorance is bound to fail because the masses are always ready to defend their most precious possession --- their ignorance. --- Hendrik van Loon

 Absolute liberty is absence of restraint; responsibility is restraint; therefore, the ideally free individual is responsible to himself.
 Henry Brooks Adams